Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 ~~~~~

 These macros define method *DynamicType()* that returns a type descriptor - handle to singleton instance of the class *Standard_Type* describing the class.
-Type descriptor stores name of the class and descriptor of its parent class.
+The type descriptor stores the name of the class and the descriptor of its parent class.

 Note that while inline version is easier to use, for widely used classes this method may lead to bloating of binary code of dependent libraries, due to multiple instantiations of inline method.

-To get the type descriptor for a given class type, use macros *STANDARD_TYPE()* with name of the class as argument.
+To get the type descriptor for a given class type, use macro *STANDARD_TYPE()* with the name of the class as argument.

 Example of usage:
 ~~~~~{.cpp}